pournasserian/FluentCMS.Core/src/DataSeeding/memory-bank/activeContext.md

 ## Current Work Focus

 ### Primary Objective
-**IMPLEMENTATION COMPLETE** ✅ - The FluentCMS.DataSeeding library has been successfully implemented from specification to working code with full SQLite implementation and ASP.NET Core integration.
+**MULTI-DATABASE IMPLEMENTATION COMPLETE** ✅ - The FluentCMS.DataSeeding library has been successfully implemented from specification to working code with full SQLite and MongoDB implementations and ASP.NET Core integration.

 ### Immediate Status
-**COMPLETED PHASE**: Full production-ready library
+**COMPLETED PHASE**: Full production-ready library with multi-database support
-- **Status**: Implementation finished and validated
+- **Status**: Implementation finished and validated with MongoDB extension
-- **Build Status**: ✅ Clean compilation with no errors
+- **Build Status**: ✅ Clean compilation with no errors across all projects
-- **Functionality**: All core features operational
+- **Functionality**: All core features operational for both SQLite and MongoDB
-- **Integration**: Complete ASP.NET Core hosted service integration
+- **Integration**: Complete ASP.NET Core hosted service integration for both databases
-- **Next Steps**: Ready for usage, testing, and potential future enhancements
+- **Next Steps**: Ready for production usage, testing, and potential future database engines

 ## Recent Changes & Final Implementation